openslide/openslide/README.txt

 Other Documentation
 ===================

-The website:
+The definitive API reference is in openslide.h.
+For an HTML version, see doc/html/openslide_8h.html in this distribution.

-http://openslide.org/
+Additional documentation is available from the OpenSlide website: http://openslide.org/

-See the Carnegie Mellon SCS Technical Report:
+There is also a Carnegie Mellon SCS Technical Report:

  CMU-CS-08-136
  A Vendor-Neutral Library and Viewer for Whole-Slide Images